-The number after the attribute name indicates information that can be found in the section "Attributes" on page 105.
+The number after the attribute name indicates information that can be found in the section "Attributes" on page 106.

-Attribute Format Meaning gen-nr 9) Decimal no. between 1 and 9999 Number of the FSB configu- ration. name 1) 1-32 printable, visible characters Name of the NSAP object. nea-addr 5) p/r with $p$ and $r$ (0 255) NEA address: processor/region number. osi-addr 5) In accordance with ISO8348 Ad 2.
-See "OSI- NSAP" on page 86.
-OSI-NSAP address. internet-addr 5) canonical representation of an IPv4 or IPv6 address IPv4 or IPv6 address of a remote NSAP net 1) or 8) NEA INTERNET OSI-CONS Network used by the local system to reach the NSAP. access 8) DIRECT DYNAMIC HOP NSAP-ADDR Access to the SNPA address via which the NSAP can be reached. snpa-list 6) and condi- tionally 1) snpa+snpa++snpa with max.
-20 list items. snpa: name name/weight name: see SNAPROUTES attribute name weight: number from 1-20.
-List of alternative SNPAROUTES objects that can be used to reach this NSAP.
-The priority can be specified with a value for weight (20 is the highest priority). hop-nsap 6) and condi- tionally 1) See name Name of the NSAP object whose SNPA address is to be used.
+Attribute Format Meaning gen-nr 9) Decimal no. between 1 and 9999 Number of the FSB configu- ration. name 1) 1-32 printable, visible characters Name of the NSAP object. nea-addr 5) p/r with p and r (0 255) NEA address: processor/region number. osi-addr 5) In accordance with ISO8348 Ad 2.
+See "OSI- NSAP" on page 88.
+OSI-NSAP address. internet-addr 5) canonical representation of an IPv4 or IPv6 address IPv4 or IPv6 address of a remote NSAP net 1) or 8) NEA INTERNET OSI-CONS Network used by the local system to reach the NSAP. access 8) DIRECT DYNAMIC HOP NSAP-ADDR Access to the SNPA address via which the NSAP can be reached.